Pseudodifferential Weyl calculus on vector bundles: Weyl quantization on vector bundles

 \subsection{Asymptotic expansion of the star product}

-In this section, we explicitly calculate the first terms of the asymptotic expansion of the star product defined in Theorem~\ref{th:star_product}, up to the third order in the semiclassical parameter $\epsilon$.
+In this section, we explicitly calculate the first terms of the semiclassical asymptotic expansion of the star product defined in \cref{th:star_product}, up to third order in the semiclassical parameter $h$.
 In principle, higher-order terms can be computed following the same systematic procedure outlined below.
-In fact, many of the terms in the expansion coincide with those appearing in the scalar case discussed in~\cite[Sec.~3.9]{dls_weyl}, since the geometric factor $\Lambda(z, u_1, u_2)$, the oscillatory exponential $\mathrm{exp}(\frac{2i}{\epsilon}p\cdot (w + u_1 - u_2))$, as well as the vectors $v_1, v_2, w,\tilde{w}$ of the geodesic triangles depicted in Figure~\ref{Fig:Triangle} and their expansions remain virtually unchanged.
-The main difference arises from the bundle holonomy term introduced in \cref{eq:StarProductHol}, which takes into account the parallel transport operations that act on the fibers of the corresponding vector bundles.
+Many of the terms in the expansion coincide with those appearing in the scalar case discussed in \cite[Sec.~3.9]{dls_weyl}, since the geometric factor $\Lambda(z,u_1,u_2)$, the oscillatory exponential $\exp\left(\frac{2i}{h}p\cdot(w+u_1-u_2)\right)$, and the vectors $v_1,v_2,w,\tilde w$ of the geodesic triangles depicted in \cref{Fig:Triangle} have the same local expansions.
+The main difference arises from the bundle holonomy terms introduced in \cref{eq:star2}, which account for the parallel transport operations that act on the fibers of the corresponding vector bundles.